NovaGL/diy-harmonyhub/README.md

-# Harmony Hub Websockets API
+# Harmony Hub HTTP & Websockets API
-This repo explains how to access the new Harmony Hub API over Websockets.
+This repo explains how to access the new Harmony Hub API over Websockets and HTTP POST.

 Harmony Hubs have port 8088 open which can be used for issuing commands over HTTP POST or Websocket.
 This is a simple guide of what sorts of commands are available, it is not a definative list.